 Students should have taken at least an undergraduate-level networking course (EPL324, EPL375) and have basic programming experience in C, Java, or Python.
 Students with a primary interest in machine learning or AI, HCI, or databases will also find some of the topics interesting.

 The course will not follow a specific textbook.
-Instead, we will utilize a number of sources such as books, survey, and research papers (listed in the schedule section).
+Instead, we will utilize a number of sources such as books, surveys, and research papers (listed in the schedule section).
 You may also find the following textbooks useful for certain parts of the course:

 Assignments for the course will be theoretical exercises, programming assignments, lab-based assignments, and paper summaries.